 Often the seller recognizes during the transaction that there is merit to having a better quantitative history of the business in the form of KPIs.
 Unfortunately, sometimes this comes too late in the process, and the data is either unavailable, or it is too onerous of a process to reverse engineer the historical data while simultaneously running a business and a sale process.

-This lack of clarity can result in a discount in value as the buyer’s perceived investment risk is higher than it would otherwise have been had the data been collected and presented.
+This lack of clarity can result in a discount in value.
+Buyers perceive the investment risk to be higher than it would otherwise have been had the data been collected and presented.

 The foundation of any business is its customers.
 Understanding the historical unit economics at the customer level will create confidence in the ongoing operations and provide the foundation for modeling future growth.
 Some KPIs to consider include: